rozifus/game-off-2012/README.md

 <a name="game" />
 ## Game

-- The objective of the game is merge all the colored blocks together until only black blocks remain.
+- The objective of the game is to merge all the colored blocks together until only black blocks remain.
 - Different actions can be performed on blocks based on the hues they contain:
   - Yellow - Can be pushed
   - Red - Can be pulled